 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-The Carolina Hurricanes host the Florida Panthers Saturday for Game 2 of the Stanley Cup Semifinals, starting at 8:00 PM ET on TNT.
-The Panthers have a 1-0 edge in the series.
-Oddsmakers favor the Hurricanes in this matchup, giving them -150 odds on the moneyline against the Panthers (+130).
+The Carolina Hurricanes are set for Game 2 of the Stanley Cup Semifinals Saturday against the Florida Panthers, starting at 8:00 PM ET on TNT.
+The Panthers are on top 1-0 in the series.
+The Hurricanes are the favorite (-150) in this matchup with the Panthers (+130).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!